Pitch Deck: How To Create The Perfect Funding Proposal

 This is one of the most important slides in your deck, so it is vital that the information on it is correct and you understand the numbers.

-Objective: To provide investors with simple financial results and forecasts, an idea of potential earnings and what funding you need.
+Objective: To provide investors with your financial results, a financial projection, an idea of potential earnings and what additional investment you need.

 Common mistakes: Being unprepared.
 Answering questions incorrectly on financial details is a sure fire way to put off an investor.